toniscodes/nfbApp/core/readme.txt

 *Results of each session will be saved to results-folder.
 *Autosaving during sessions.
 It will continue from the point where you quit during session.
 *Configurations will be saved and loaded when closing and opening app automatically.
+*Preview results of sessions as graph in statistical mode.

 If app tells that open eeg device doesn't give packets and you have to restart:
 1. Just reboot and continue.